 - handful of cherry tomatoes, sliced lengthwise (optional)

 - 1-2 cups of fresh spinach

-– hard goat or sheep’s cheese (or Parmesan)
+- hard goat or sheep's cheese (like Pecorino) OR Parmesan

 - Chop the onions and garlic.

-- In large saucepan or wok, brown the sausage of choice* with onion and garlic (about 5min).
-Once browned, add the chopped tomatoes chili powder, paprika, and ginger.
+- In large saucepan or wok, brown the sausage with onion and garlic (about 5min).
+Once browned, add the chopped tomatoes, chili powder, chili flakes, paprika, and ginger.
 Turn the heat down and simmer for 10min.

 - Meanwhile, boil water and cook the gnocchi according to package directions.

 - Add the spinach and cherry tomatoes to the sausage and cook a further 2-5min until spinach and tomatoes just wilt.